5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

    * binary

   For details refer to the Inno help regarding the `[Registry]` setting.
-* The keyword `uninsdeletekey` tells Inno that it is supposed to delete the Registry key when the application is uninstalled.
-Without that keyword Inno would **not** delete any Registry keys and values when the application is uninstalled.
+* The keyword `uninsdeletekey` tells Inno that to delete the Registry key when the application is uninstalled.
+Without that keyword Inno would _not_ delete any Registry keys and values when the application is uninstalled.
 * The `uninsdeletekeyifempty` keyword is similar but let Inno delete the Registry key only when it is empty.

-  This comes handy when you use the Registry for saving user preferences: as long as the user has not defined any preferences the key can be deleted safely.
+  This comes in handy when you use the Registry for saving user preferences: as long as the user has not defined any preferences the key can be deleted safely.

-  If she has then you might consider leaving them alone.
-After all the user might uninstall just in order to install a better version, expecting her preferences to survive the procedure.
+  If she has defined preferences, you might prefer to leave them alone.
+She might uninstall just to install a better version, expecting her preferences to survive the procedure.

 ### The section [Dirs]{#dirs}